MicrosoftDocs/sql-docs/docs/includes/sql-server-ha-story.md

 SQL Server 2016 introduced partial support for DTC with availability groups that covered the latter scenario.
 SQL Server 2017 completes the story by supporting both scenarios with DTC.

 Another enhancement to DTC support for availability groups is that in SQL Server 2016, enabling support for DTC to an availability group could only be done when the availability group was created, and could not be added later.
-In SQL Server 2017, DTC support can also be added to an availability group after it is created.
+In SQL Server 2017 and later, DTC support can also be added to an availability group after it is created.

->[!NOTE]
-> DTC support can only be configured for databases in Windows Server-based SQL Server instances.
-If DTC is an requirement for your application, you must use Windows Server as the OS for your SQL Server deployment, and cannot use Linux.

 #### Always on failover cluster instances

 Clustered installations have been a feature of SQL Server since version 6.5.
 FCIs are a proven method of providing availability for the entire installation of SQL Server, known as an instance.
 This means that everything inside the instance, including databases, SQL Server Agent jobs, linked servers, et al., will move to another server should the underlying server encounter a problem.
 All FCIs require some sort of shared storage, even if it is provided via networking.
 The FCI's resources can only be running and owned by one node at any given time.
 In the picture below, the first node of the cluster owns the FCI, which also means it owns the shared storage resources associated with it denoted by the solid line to the storage.

 ![Failover Cluster Instance](media/sql-server-ha-story/image3.png)